Jamesafluke/FlukeServer/README.md

-### Set up Docker Networking
+### Docker macvlan Networking
-Tried this first: (remove this line in the event this works) sudo docker network create --driver macvlan --subnet=192.168.1.96/28 --gateway=192.168.1.100 -o parent=nm-bridge my_macvlan_network
+Docker networking is all in docker compose.

 # Other Random Notes